South Tyrolean berries

 which protects the environment.
 Optimum climate for an intensive aroma

 Mountain cultivation means not only healthy plants but also better taste.
 The cool mountain air

 makes the berries ripen slowly.
 This gives them plenty of time to develop their full flavor in the sun.
 The berry growers look after the plants with the greatest care

 .
 Regular checks are performed by independent authorities to ensure that all regulations are complied with.
 Finally, the healthy fruit is carefully picked by hand.
 Where is the fruit cultivated?

-The berries grow in Vinschgau, the Eisack valley and the Puster valley.
-The Martel valley is famous for its strawberries.
+The berries grow in Vinschgau/Val Venosta, the Eisacktal valley and the Pustertal valley.
+The Martelltal valley is famous for its strawberries.
 A strawberry festival

 is celebrated here every year.
-However, tasty South Tyrolean strawberries and raspberries also grow in the Ulten valley, in Jenesien and on the Ritten plateau.
+However, tasty South Tyrolean strawberries and raspberries also grow in the Ultental valley, in Jenesien/San Genesio Atesino and on the Ritten/Renon plateau.